Odan316/pwinds-generator/README.md

         ],
         // If set and entity is part of template - concatenate entity as part of previous word "concatenate": true
-        // If set, entity will be generated multiple times, dice formula or integer "repeat": "2d3",
+        // If set, entity will be generated multiple times,
+        // can be dice formula, integer or "$dice" (for using user-provided dice formula) "repeat": "2d3",
         // Array of varialbles, currently can be used only to create dynamic paths
         // Each variable name must start with "$" symbol